 How are services provided: Once a referral has been received by the SAP team and information has been gathered, a team member will contact parents/guardians to explain the SAP process, explain why the child is being referred to the SAP team, and will obtain written parent permission to proceed through the SAP process.
 Once written parent permission is received, the SAP team will work with the student and family to determine the best intervention for the student.
 Interventions include monitoring of the student by a SAP team member, referral to the mental health/drug and alcohol liaison for further screening, or referral to other in-school services.
 The SAP process is ongoing with the family, student, liaison and SAP team member.
 All information is kept confidential unless a release of information is signed by the child or parent.

-Contact Information: If you have questions about the Student Assistance Program please contact Melanie Moyer, SAP County Coordinator at 724-662-1550 ext.
-144.
+Contact Information: If you have questions about the Student Assistance Program please call 724-662-1550 and ask to speak with the Prevention Department Supervisor.